RichardDooling/Entertainment_Law/Representation/Representation.md

 Manager Robert Wachs sued the Labor Commissioner and made the following arguments that the Talent Agencies Act (TAA) is unconstitutional:

 * The California legislature has "no rational basis" for exempting the recording industry from the provisions of the TAA.
-* The TAA is unconstitutionally VAGUE.
+* The TAA is unconstitutionally *vague*.
 How does a manager know when he or she is *procuring* employment?

 The court ruled in favor of Arsenio.
 The court said that the provision